WeblateOrg/weblate/docs/formats.rst

 .. [#m] See :ref:`bimono`
 .. [#p] Plurals are necessary to properly localize strings with variable count.
 .. [#n] Comments can be used to pass additional information about string to translate.
-.. [#c] Context is used to differentiate same strings used in different scope (eg. `Sun` can be used as abbreviated name of day or as a name of our closest star).
+.. [#c] Context is used to differentiate same strings used in different scope (for example `Sun` can be used as abbreviated name of day or as a name of our closest star).
 .. [#l] Location of string in source code might help skilled translators to figure out how the string is used.
 .. [#a] Additional states supported by the file format in addition to not translated and translated.
 .. [#x] XML comment placed before the ``<string>`` element is parsed as a developer comment.